I'm Felipe.

 Diodes soldered

-Then the LEDs.
-Four solder points each, one per key, across both halves.
-A lot of work.
+Then all the LEDs.
+Four solder points on each.
+Lots of work.

 LEDs soldered